matomo-org/developer-documentation/docs/media-analytics/options.md

 _paq.push(['MediaAnalytics::removePlayer', 'vimeo']);
 ```

-Make sure to call this method as early as possible, for example just after `_paq.push(['setSiteId', 'X']);`.
-If you want
+Make sure to call this method as early as possible, for example just after `_paq.push(['setSiteId', 'X']);`

-to disable any HTML5 based media player like JW Player or VideoJS, use `html5` to ignore such media.
+If you want to disable any HTML5 based media player like JW Player or VideoJS, use `html5` to ignore such media.

 ### Disabling media tracker features